top1944/duckuments/docs/atoms_85_fall2017_projects/14_controllers/30-final-project-report-controllers.md

 - What didn't work out with the existing solution?
 Why did it need improvement?
 -->

-In the **previous** implementation, the lane following was not guaranteed on curved lane segments, because the Duckiebot often left the lane during or after the curve.
-Although the Duckiebot sometimes returned to the right lane after leaving it and continued following the lane, robust lane following was not provided.
-On straight lanes, the Duckiebot often drove with a large static offset.
+In the **previous** implementation, the lane following was not guaranteed on curved lane segments, because the Duckiebot often left the lane while driving in the curve or after the curve.
+Although the Duckiebot sometimes returned correctly to the right lane after leaving it and continued following the lane, robust lane following was not provided.
+On straight lanes, the Duckiebot frequently drove with a large static offset from the center of the lane.
 The previously implemented pose estimator and controller left room for improvement.

-Further, the previous work wasn’t benchmarked for robustness nor performance, so we defined various tests to benchmark the previous and our solution.
+Further, the previous lane controller was not benchmarked for robustness nor for performance, therefore we defined various tests to benchmark the previous controller and our updated solution.
 During the project, we continuously tested our code with the entire lane following pipeline for best practice and compared our implemented solution to the existing one to record the improvement.

 Our **Scope** was first of all to enable controlled autonomous driving of the Duckiebot on straight lane segments and curved lane segments which are in compliance with the geometry defined in [Duckietown Appearance Specifications](#duckietown-specs).
-Further, we wanted to increase the robustness to arbitrary geometry of lane width or curvature of the lane to ensure the autonomous driving of the Duckiebot in an individual Duckietown setup.
+Further, we wanted to enhance the robustness to arbitrary geometry of lane width or curvature of the lane to ensure the autonomous driving of the Duckiebot in an individual Duckietown setup.
 We also tackled the detection and stopping at red (stop) lines.
-With the previous implementation of the task, the Duckiebot stopped rather at random points in front of the red line than in the middle of the lane and in a predefined range.
+With the previous implementation, the Duckiebot stopped rather at random points in front of the red line.
+We wanted to improve the implementation, to ensure a stop in the middle of the lane, in a predefined range and at a straight angle to the red line.
-As the Duckietown framework is a complex system involving various functionalities such as obstacle avoidance and intersection, our lane following pipeline provides the basic function for those functionalities and it has to be able to interact with the modules of other teams.
+As the Duckietown framework is a complex system involving various functionalities such as obstacle avoidance and intersection navigation, our lane following pipeline provides the basic function for those functionalities and it has to be able to interact with the modules of other teams.
 Hence, it was also our duty to design an interface which can receive and apply information from other modules.
-For example, our controller can take reference d from obstacle avoidance, intersection crossing and parking (but for intersections and parking, we additionally need the pose estimation and a curvature from the navigators and parking team respectively).
+For example, our controller can take reference **d** from obstacle avoidance, intersection crossing and parking.
+For intersection navigation and parking, our controller needs additionally the pose estimation and a curvature from the navigators and the parking team respectively.

 Out of scope was: